 - Lavenda & Schultz, “Where Do Our Relatives Come From?” in the 3rd edition of Anthropology: What Does it Mean to be Human?
 For this class we examined the first part of the chapter, following up with Is Marriage Natural? as the second part of the chapter.
-For a 2018 version of this class that is based on the 4th edition of Lavenda and Schultz, see Kinship.

 How does kinship work?

 Lavenda and Schultz begin with a conventional definition of a kinship system: “systems of relatedness based on ideas of shared substance” (2015, 374).
 However, this apparently conventional and simple definition gets really strange, really fast.
 That is to say, as soon as we peer into what ideas people have about relatedness, shared substances, and how people have systematized those relationships, an incredible cross-cultural and historical diversity emerges.